-We also create a broadcast group that takes on teaching students from the local school independent study program to do audio and video production.
+We also created a broadcast group that takes on teaching students from the local school independent study program to do audio and video production.
 We do many events including a live FM broadcast of a baseball game at 5/3 Ballpark in Grand Rapids, Michigan.

-The company also retires its main Cisco Layer3 switch.
+The company also retired its main Cisco Layer3 switch.
 It had an actual uptime of 4 years, 51 weeks, 1 day, 14 hours, and 29 minutes.
 This certainly shows that the reliability of our UPS power system and generator system is very solid.

 Casair also installed its first Fiber To The Home (FTTH) customer.

 2010 was another catalyst year for Casair, starting with being awarded $26.4 million in American Recovery and Reinvestment Act (ARRA) funding through USDA/BIP program.
 Our plan was to rollout a hybrid wireless and fiber system.
 The fiber path connects towers, however it is routed to pass as many anchor institutions as possible, giving them access to extremely fast broadband speeds.
 We were listed on the Whitehouse.gov website as one of two examples in the nation.
 A flurry of news media requests followed shortly after the award announcement.
 We are very proud to bring this amount of money into the area.
 Being highly competitive with thousands of applications, competing for $4.3 billion in funding makes us proud.
 Since the majority of the awardees are Telecommunications, we feel this makes us one of the nation's top Wireless Internet Service Providers.
 Today we have approximately 40 employees and are a proud member of our community sponsoring many local events.